 How to Apply

-The City of Springfield currently has an open application for police positions.
-Apply now.
+The City of Springfield is NOT currently taking applications for police positions.